 Welcome to T3's TCL EP658 review.
 TCL is the second-largest electronics company in the world (by volume of product shipments), though it's only just starting to make itself known in Europe.

-Chinese behemoth TCL has taken less than 40 years to get this point, so the obvious next step is to try and bring the rest of Europe under its spell in the same way it has beguiled the German and US markets, among others.
-It's path to that includes well-priced phones, and budget TVs.
+TCL has taken less than 40 years to get this point, so the obvious next step is to try and bring the rest of Europe under its spell in the same way it has beguiled the German and US markets.
+Its path to that includes well-priced phones, and budget TVs like this EP658 model.

-Certainly this 43EP658 would seem to have what it takes to make an splash in our lists of the best 43-inch TVs, and best TVs under £500.
-An eye-catchingly modest sum buys an specification impressive enough to set the TCL apart from the ‘inexpensive TV from a less well-known brand’ herd.
+Certainly this 43EP658 would seem to have what it takes to make a splash in our lists of the best 43-inch TVs, and best TVs under £500.
+An eye-catchingly modest sum buys a specification impressive enough to set the TCL apart from the ‘inexpensive TV from a less well-known brand’ herd.

-Seeming competitive on paper of one thing, of course.
-Being competitive in action is quite another.
+But seeming competitive on paper of one thing, of course, while being competitive in action is quite another...

 TCL EP658 review: Price & features